-To the Board of Directors and Stockholders of Lantheus MI Holdings, Inc. North Billerica, Massachusetts
+To the Board of Directors and Stockholders of Lantheus Holdings, Inc. North Billerica, Massachusetts

-We have audited the accompanying consolidated balance sheets of Lantheus MI Holdings, Inc. and subsidiaries (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of comprehensive loss, stockholders' (deficit) equity, and cash flows for each of the three years in the period ended December 31, 2013.
+We have audited the accompanying consolidated balance sheets of Lantheus Holdings, Inc. and subsidiaries (formerly Lantheus MI Holdings, Inc.) (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of comprehensive loss, stockholders' (deficit) equity, and cash flows for each of the three years in the period ended December 31, 2013.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.